-- A. A two-thirds vote of all ballots cast shall constitute an election.
+- A. A two-thirds vote of all ballots cast shall constitute an election except any nominations for General Council positions, which will only require a simple majority.
 In the event two-thirds of the votes cast are received by a qualified candidate on the nominating ballot, an election shall be declared.
-Written or electronic ballots shall be cast for elective offices.
-All other voting shall follow normal parliamentary procedure. - B. No minister of the Arkansas district council shall be permitted to hold more than one elective office except by virtue of his office. - C. In elections for multiple offices, only one ballot shall be passed presented and all names entered on it. - D. An incumbent in a district office shall be permitted to withdraw after the first electoral ballot. - E. A membership list of all ministers shall be maintained and kept for inspection at the district council office. - Each member and delegate may cast one vote per position during each ballot of an election.
+Written ballots shall be cast for elective offices.
+All other voting shall follow normal parliamentary procedure. - B. No minister of the Arkansas district council shall be permitted to hold more than one elective office except by virtue of his office. - C. In elections for multiple offices, only one ballot shall be passed and all names entered on it. - D. An incumbent in a district office shall be permitted to withdraw after the first electoral ballot. - E. A membership list of all ministers shall be maintained and kept for inspection at the district council office.

+- F. Each member and delegate may cast one vote during each ballot of an election.
 No proxy voting is permitted.
-When voting for which there is more than one position to be voted on, any ballots in which the same candidate is listed more than once will be declared invalid.
 There shall be no cumulative voting ballots for which there is more than one position.
 Action required or permitted in the bylaws must be approved by a meeting of members and delegates.
 No written consent without a duly called meeting is allowed. - G. All elections involving nominees for General Council executive presbyters require a simple majority.